What Is a Certified Deaf Interpreter?

 What is a Certified Deaf Interpreter?

 Deaf interpreters (DI) are deaf individuals who have been trained to interpret between ASL and English.
-They must have excellent communication skills in both languages and may have had specialized training in the use of gestures, mime, and language development.
+They must have excellent communication skills in both languages and have extensive knowledge in the use of gestures, mime, and language development.
 They also have a deep understanding of deafness, the deaf community, and deaf culture.

-Like their hearing counterparts, deaf interpreters can become certified.
-The Registry of Interpreters for the Deaf (RID) offers deaf individuals the ability to demonstrate their skills through written and performance tests.
-Those who pass are known as Certified Deaf Interpreters.
+Just like other professional interpreters, deaf interpreters can become certified.
+The Registry of Interpreters for the Deaf (RID) offers deaf individuals the ability to demonstrate their skills through written and performance exams.
+Those who pass the certification process are officially recognized as Certified Deaf Interpreters.

 What Is a Deaf/Hearing Interpreting Team?

 Deaf interpreters often work in deaf/hearing interpreting teams.
-They use a consecutive interpreting process where the hearing interpreter conveys the message to the deaf interpreter.
-Then the deaf interpreter interprets for the deaf individual.
+They use a consecutive interpreting process where the hearing interpreter will convey the message to the deaf interpreter then the deaf interpreter interprets for the deaf individual in his or her native language.

 When Should You Use a Deaf/Hearing Interpreting Team?